bcgov/devops-platform-workshops/openshift-201/react-pipeline.md

 </br>

 ### Building the image with s2i
-After 'fixing' the workspace, the s2i ClusterTask will run, and provide an image in the form of an ImageStream.
+After 'fixing' the workspace, the s2i Task will run, and provide an image in the form of an ImageStream.
 If an imagestream with the same name is already present, s2i might encounter some problems creating a new one, which is why a unique Image tag should be provided.
 It is also good practice to provide an identifier as an imageTag, such as 'v1' or '1.0.0' when pushing it through Docker, Openshift, or any other tools.

 The following example shows the [`react-deploy`](https://github.com/bcgov/pipeline-templates/blob/main/tekton/base/tasks/react-deploy.yaml) task.